Going out in Anglet, Biarritz & Bayonne

 - Vent d’Ouest Café: sports & music bar on the sea front.
 You can eat there burgers and portions.
 During smmertime, they organize jam sessions on Wednesday evenings, live concerts on Fridays and Latin nights on weekends on the rooftop terrace .

-- Le Shelter: if the Beach House is too trendy for you, try this small café facing the sea.
-It is the ideal place to enjoy a good coffee or tea, watching the waves.
+- Le Shelter: nice small café facing the sea.
+It is the ideal place to enjoy a good coffee or tea while watching the waves.
 Moreover, the food (lunchtime only) is fresh, healthy, local and delicious, and the brunch worth tasting.

 And for diner?